After 40 years of extensive and continuous use our church organ requires some tender loving care.

 THE ESSENTIAL REFURBISHMENT

-To address this underlying wear and deterioration of the instrument before it severely disrupts the church services or becomes totally unplayable we are embarking on a major refurbishment project that will restore the instrument back to its full potential.
+To address this underlying wear and deterioration of the instrument before it severely disrupts the church services or becomes unplayable we are embarking on a major refurbishment project that will restore the instrument back to its full potential.
+We are employing the services of Mr Ian Bell as our technical consultant to advise the church on the best way forward for the organ's refurbishment and tonal improvement.
 The essential work will correct the present problems and involves:-

 The above work will be performed by skilled craftsmen from an English company who will put the organ in fine fettle for many generations to come.

-This refurbishment work does give the opportunity to further enhance the instrument with additional tonal colours and improve its effectiveness in supporting the liturgy.
+This refurbishment work provides the opportunity to further enhance the instrument and improve its effectiveness in supporting the liturgy.

 THE PROPOSED IMPROVEMENTS